List of Masonic abbreviations

-Masonic abbreviations of technical terms or of official titles are very extensively used in Freemasonry.
+Masonic abbreviations of technical terms or official titles are very extensively used in Freemasonry traditionally using the Masonic three dots.
 They serve to abbreviate long or commonly-referenced titles in the fraternity.

 These abbreviations were rarely employed in the earlier Masonic publications.
 There are no abbreviations, for example, found in Anderson's Constitutions.
 These came into use particularly by French authors during the 19th century.

 Typography

+Traditionally the Three dots (∴) also known as "tripunctual abbreviation" or "triple dot" is a symbol used all over the world in Freemasonry for abbreviations, signatures, and symbolic representation.
+The dots are typically arranged in a triangular pattern and carry multiple layers of meaning within Masonic tradition.
+The (∴) is used only for Masonic abbreviations, any non-masonic abbreviations must be written with a simple dot, as an example a date on a Masonic document could be written 6024 A∴L∴/2024 A.D.